tpoisot/CoPhyCha/CoSpec-chapter.md

 keep a one-to-one association, *i.e.* a parasite should interact with an host matching its position on the other tree.
-Yet, there is accumulating evidence that host-switch (*i.e.* the use of a novel host over time), and more broadly host rang expansion (*i.e.* the ability to infect a novel, additional host) are likely outcomes of the coevolutionary process.
+Yet, there is accumulating evidence that host-switch (*i.e.* the use of a novel host over time), and more broadly host range expansion (*i.e.* the ability to infect a novel, additional host) are likely outcomes of the coevolutionary process.
 When host-switch events are accounted for by co-phylogeny reconstruction software, it is most often under the form of the spontaneous acquisition of a new host. @hall_bacteria-